 4. It’s Great for Networking

-Your ability to master public speaking will definitely help in expanding your network, therefore, reaching more business opportunities.
+Your ability to master public speaking will definitely help expand your network, reaching more business opportunities.

 5. Improve Influencing Skills

-Public speaking will teach you to speak with a better projection and sounder arguments.
-Just so you know, projection and sound arguments make you persuasive.
-And with persuasion as one of your traits, your influencing skills will improve.
+Public speaking helps you speak with better projection and stronger arguments.
+Good projection and arguments make you persuasive.
+Being persuasive improves your influencing skills.

-The ability to influence is very desirable.
-It’s helpful during job interviews when selling products to clients or when aiming to initiate collective action.
-The list of applications is endless.
+The ability to influence is highly desirable.
+It’s useful for job interviews, selling products to clients, or starting collective action.
+The applications are endless.

 6. Eliminate Fear of Public Speaking

-Fear is a natural reaction by your body in case of danger and intimidation.
-You want to control your fear, keep it to the minimum and work for you not against you.
+Fear is a natural reaction to danger and intimidation.
+You want to control your fear, keep it minimal, and make it work for you.
 Here are some practical steps:

-Practice some breathing techniques before and while you are engaged.
-It helps physiologically to calm the body and relaxes muscles.
+Practice some breathing techniques before and while you’re engaged.
+This helps calm your body and relax your muscles.

-Before starting, think of the worst that could happen.
-Experience the fear, react, then move on.
+Before starting, imagine the worst that could happen.
+Feel the fear, react, then move on.
 Nothing as bad as you imagined will get to you.

-Focus on your material and use positive affirmations while time passes.
+Concentrate on your material and use positive affirmations as time goes by.

 7. Improve Your Research Skills